 Bumble bees: rusty patched bumble bee (Bombus affinis)

-The rusty patched bumble bee is an eastern bee whose workers have a small rust-colored patch on the middle of their second abdominal segment.
+The rusty patched bumble bee is a species of bumble bee native to eastern North America.
+Its’ workers and males have a small rust-colored patch on the middle of their second abdominal segment.
 This bee was once commonly distributed throughout the east and upper Midwest of the United States, but has declined from an estimated 87% of its historic range in recent years.
-The rusty-patched bumble bee is an excellent pollinator of wildflowers, cranberries, and other important crops, including plum, apple, alfalfa and onion seed.
+The rusty-patched bumble bee was once an excellent pollinator of wildflowers, cranberries, and other important crops, including plum, apple, alfalfa and onion seed.